Azure/AKS-Landing-Zone-Accelerator/Scenarios/Testing-Scalability/README.md

    cpu                1830m (96%)   5556m (292%)
    ```

-   As each pod requests 75 mili cores (see resource requests in `randomnumbers.yaml`), scheduling another one would exceed the limit of 1900 mili cores available on that node.
+   As each pod requests 75 millicores (see resource requests in `randomnumbers.yaml`), scheduling another one would exceed the limit of 1900 millicores available on that node.
 Therefore, the scheduler considers the pod to be _unschedulable_ and does not proceed with creating the respective containers.

    Note that looking at the _Nodes_ tab of AKS _Insights_, CPU capacity does _not_ seem to be exhausted (the bars representing the load remain green and do not reach a high percentage).
 This is because this load represents the actual CPU load rather than the resource requests.

 1. We have seen how the Horizontal Pod Autoscaler adds and removes pods as load on our application increases and decreases.
-It uses the resource requests (in mili cores of CPU capacity and bytes of memory) to decide if a node has sufficient remaining capacity to host another pod.
+It uses the resource requests (in millicores of CPU capacity and bytes of memory) to decide if a node has sufficient remaining capacity to host another pod.
 If it has not, scheduling the pod may fail in lack of available resources.

 ### Enable the cluster autoscaler to add scale up the Virtual Machine Scale Set and add further VMs on demand